Key Takeaways

 Police misconduct cases can result in substantial settlements, but they require strong evidence, careful legal strategy, and willingness to litigate against defendants who will fight hard to avoid paying.
 The value of your case depends on factors within your control—documenting everything, getting medical treatment, preserving evidence—and factors that aren't—the severity of your injuries, the availability of video, and the strength of qualified immunity defenses.

 At Addison Law, we handle civil rights cases throughout Oklahoma, including Section 1983 claims against police officers and municipalities.
-We understand how these cases are valued and what it takes to maximize recovery.
+We understand how these cases are valued and how to build the evidence needed for serious settlement discussions.
 Contact us for a free consultation about your case.

 We can evaluate your case and explain what it might be worth.
 The consultation is free and confidential.